HUMORCHAIN: Theory-Guided Multi-Stage Reasoning for Interpretable Multimodal Humor Generation: HUMORCHAIN Framework

 To ensure safety, HUMORCHAIN incorporates a compliance detection module to filter group or personal attacks, hate speech, or humiliating expressions (including metaphorical references).
 When a violation is detected, the system triggers an automatic rewriting process.

 Finally, the framework employs a Humor Discriminator to perform binary classification (``humorous'' vs. ``non-humorous'') on generated image-caption pairs.
 When an output is judged as non-humorous, the system feeds back into the rewriting stage and optimizes generation strategies through controlled semantic perturbations.
 The discriminator’s design and training are detailed in \autoref{sec:discriminator}.
+An end-to-end implementation example of the entire HUMORCHAIN reasoning pipeline is presented in Fig. \ref{fig:wide_figure}